Updated: December 11, 2024

 Portimão

-Portimão is a sunny city that has proved year after year to be a very popular destination, making it an interesting option to retire to Portugal from the USA.
+Portimão is a sunny city in the Algarve that has proven year after year to be a very popular destination, making it an interesting option to retire to Portugal from the USA.
 A popular tourist destination in the summer, Portimão gives a pleasant vibe with its beach cafes and relaxed ambiance.
 Portimão is well connected to major locations such as Lagos and Faro, making it very easy to get around.
 The fabulous Praia do Rocha beach can be found here, one of the best beaches in Southern Portugal.
 There are several charming cities in the Algarve to consider if you are looking to move to Portugal, each with its own unique charm and character.
+Some cities that are worth a look include Faro, Vilamoura, the Golden Triangle in the center, Lagos, and Tavira.

 You can find out more about Portimão in our article: Portimão Portugal Real Estate.